mafaldacustodio/Proteomics-QC-Pipeline/README.md

 ## Configuration

-Edit the config file (YAML format) with the appropriate paths and options:
+Edit the **config.yml** file with the appropriate paths and options:

 ```yaml
 # Path to the root directory of the pipeline